Dr. Samir Shah

 Director of Critical Care Fellowship Program

-Dr. Shah joined Le Bonheur Children’s Medical Center in 2008 and was appointed as Associate Professor at the University of Tennessee Health Sciences Center.
+Dr. Shah joined the University of Tennessee Health Science Center and Le Bonheur Children’s Hospital in 2008.
 Besides attending the Pediatric Intensive Care Unit and the Cardiac Critical Care Unit, he has pioneered the Procedural Sedation program for Magnetoencephalography.
-Dr. Shah currently serves as the Critical Care Fellowship Program Director.
+He currently serves as the Medical Director for the ECMO and Apheresis programs.

 - Figueroa MI, Sepanski R, Goldberg SP, Shah S., Improving Teamwork, Confidence, and Collaboration Among Members of a Pediatric Cardiovascular Intensive Care Unit Multidisciplinary Team Using Simulation-Based Team Training Pediatr Cardiol.
 2012 Sep 13.
 [Epub ahead of print]